 The Story of Bahamut

 The Story of Bahamut is an illustrated cosmic fable inspired by mythology, music, and the boundless imagination of childhood.
-Adapted from the evocative lyrics of Bahamut by Hazmat Modine, the book takes the reader on a surreal, recursive journey through a dream world searching for the unknown and unseen Bahamut.
-Rooted in an ancient arabic cosmology described by Zakariya al-Qazwini, and inspired by Borges’ Book of Imaginary Beings, The Story of Bahamut evokes a visual and poetic meditation on wonder, scale, and the mysteries of our collective existence – as the universe shrinks, the mind expands.
+Adapted from the evocative lyrics of the song Bahamut by Hazmat Modine, the book takes the reader on a surreal, recursive journey in search of the unknown and unseen Bahamut.
+Inspired by Borges’ Book of Imaginary Beings, The Story of Bahamut evokes a visual and poetic meditation on wonder, scale, and the mysteries of our collective existence.

 The Story of Bahamut (Flip Book)